PayuWitt2024/RogueGame/README.md

 # RogueGame
-A rogue-like RPG made with ASCII Art, July 2021 Modules used: os, random, math time (standard Python library) The game is set in a dungeon where a player must navigate through different floors, collect items, defeat enemies, and defeat the final boss
+A rogue-like RPG made with ASCII Art, 2021
+Modules used: os, random, math time (standard Python library) The game is set in a dungeon where a player must navigate through different floors, collect items, defeat enemies, and defeat the final boss
 The difficulty of the game is dependent on random luck (gold, items)